biolink/biolink-model/docs/ChemicalAffectsGeneAssociation.md

 ### Own

  * [anatomical context qualifier](anatomical_context_qualifier.md)  <sub>0..1</sub>
-     * Description: A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
+     * Description: A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or sub-cellular location).
      * Range: [AnatomicalContextQualifierEnum](AnatomicalContextQualifierEnum.md)
+     * Example: blood None
+     * Example: cerebral cortext None
  * [causal mechanism qualifier](causal_mechanism_qualifier.md)  <sub>0..1</sub>
      * Description: A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
      * Range: [String](types/String.md)